jnozzi/cocoadev.com/markdown/CoreDataDocumentCrashesOnCloseButton.md

 Hello.
 I have written a simple program using Core Data and a document-based format (choose New Project > Core Data Document based application).
 I thought I was done, but then I clicked the red window close button for the sole window that was open.
 The program crashed.
-I poked around in the source code for a bit and discovered that if I created a -(void) dealloc method for the General/MyDocument class, but did NOT call [super dealloc] (it's commented out in the version below...), the program did NOT crash.
+I poked around in the source code for a bit and discovered that if I created a -(void) dealloc method for the MyDocument class, but did NOT call [super dealloc] (it's commented out in the version below...), the program did NOT crash.
 Also, if I close any window but the last one, it doesn't crash.
 Since I hadn't sent any retains, releases, or autoreleases to anything I thought was useful here, I don't understand what's happening.
 Have I done something wrong in my code?
 I'd appreciate any insight you might have.
 Additional note: just created a blank project.
 It does NOT crash when I click the close button on the boilerplate window.
-Thanks! -Dan http://goo.gl/General/OeSCu
+Thanks! -Dan http://goo.gl/OeSCu
-The offending General/MyDocument class:
+The offending MyDocument class:

-#import "General/MyDocument.h"
+#import "MyDocument.h"
-#import "General/MyAttribStringToNSStringTransformer.h"
+#import "MyAttribStringToNSStringTransformer.h"

-@implementation General/MyDocument
+@implementation MyDocument

 - (id)init
 {